-In order to enable the BSP to verify your business with WhatsApp on your behalf, you’ll need to take care of some things on your side first.
-Specifically, this includes creating a Business Manager account.
+In order to enable the BSP to verify your business with WhatsApp on your behalf, you’ll need to take care of some points on your end first.
+This includes creating a Business Manager account.

-A Facebook tool that assists you in organizing and managing your business, Business Manager requires that you first have a Facebook profile so you can use your Facebook username and password to sign up.
-This way, the login process is made more secure than using only an email and password.
+A Facebook tool that assists you in organizing and managing your business, Business Manager requires that you first have a Facebook profile to use your Facebook username and password to sign up.
+This way, the login process is made more secure than simply relying on an email and password.

 Visit the website https://business.facebook.com/overview and go to Create Account.
-Here you’ll enter your name, your business’s name, email address, and other business details.
-You can only have up to two Business Manager accounts at the same time, so if you need more, ask someone else from your business to create additional accounts.
+You then enter your name, your business’s name, email address, and other business details.
+You can only have up to two Business Manager accounts at the same time, so if you need more, ask someone else from your business to create the additional accounts.

 3. Give the BSP your Business Manager ID.

-To proceed with creating and verifying your WhatsApp Business account, your BSP will need your Business Manager ID.
+To proceed with creating and verifying your WhatsApp business account, your BSP will need your Business Manager ID.
 This information is available in your Business Manager’s Business Settings → Business Info, under Business Manager Account Name.
-When you find it, email the BSP your Business Manager ID.
+When you find it, email your Business Manager ID to the BSP.

 4. Allow the BSP to send messages on your behalf.

 Once it has your Business Manager ID, the BSP will need your consent to message your customers on your behalf.
-It will send you a “messaging on behalf of” request via email and Business Manager platform.
-Approve it through Business Settings → Requests, under Received.
+It will send you a “messaging on behalf of” request via an email and the Business Manager platform.
+Approve it through Business Settings → Requests.

 5. Verify your business, policy, and display name.

-After you’ve approved your BSP’s request, you will need to verify your business’ name and policy in the Business Manager so that WhatsApp can see it’s genuine.
+After you’ve approved your BSP’s request, you will need to verify your business's name and policy in the Business Manager so that WhatsApp can verify thatit’s genuine.
 You can do this in your Business Settings → Security Center, under Verification → Start Verification.
-This option will be grayed out until you approve your BSP’s “messaging on behalf of”.
+This option will be grayed out until you approve your BSP’s “messaging on behalf of” request.

 Your display name has to be in line with WhatsApp Commerce and Business policies and follow the guidelines set by the company.
-Also note that, once you’ve registered your business’ contact name on WhatsApp under the official Business account, it might not be possible to change it without losing the verified status.
+Also note that once you’ve registered your business’ contact name on WhatsApp under the official Business account, it is not possible to change it without losing the verified status.

 WATI as your choice of BSP

-Hopefully, this article gave you a precise enough answer on how to verify WhatsApp Business account.
-While you can also do this by building and running your own solution, we don’t recommend it unless you’re well versed in programming.
+While you can also do this by building and running your own solution, it isn't recommend it unless you’re well versed in programming.
 Instead, why not take advantage of the existing solutions provided by a platform like WATI?

-Not only does it take care of creating, verifying, and managing your Business account, allowing you to get your own WhatsApp green check mark, but it also provides the perfect environment for your team members to conduct all of the business’ communications with clients from one place.
+Not only does WATI take care of creating, verifying, and managing your Business account in tandem with getting your own WhatsApp green check mark, it also provides the perfect environment for your team members to conduct all of the business's communications with clients from one place.

-Thanks to WATI’s Team Inbox and Dashboard, multiple agents can sign in at the same time and respond to customers’ queries, send/receive multimedia, or even set templates for quick replies to most common questions.
-Furthermore, the platform offers detailed analyses of all the interactions in the form of pie charts, bar graphs, and bell curves.
-The Team Inbox is also available on-the-go, in the form of the WATI Business app.
+Thanks to WATI’s Team Inbox and Dashboard, multiple agents can sign in at the same time and respond to customers’ queries, send/receive multimedia, or even set templates for quick replies to the most common questions.
+The platform offers detailed analyses of all the interactions in the form of pie charts, bar graphs, and bell curves.
+The Team Inbox is also available on-the-go in the form of the WATI Business app.

-WATI also featured a no-code chatbot builder that businesses can take advantage of.
+WATI also features a no-code chatbot builder that businesses can take advantage of.

 It was recently featured on ProductHunt as the #5 Product of the Day

-If you’d like to know more, hit us up – we’d love to hear from you!
+If you’d like to know more, do reach out to the WATI team.
 Or better yet, sign up for the platform and get the first look at all the perks provided by the WhatsApp Business API.

 WATI is one of the products of Clare.AI, the startup and online tool combining artificial intelligence and machine learning with proprietary natural language processing technology to build high-quality, award-winning customer communication solutions.
 The company is trusted by multinational enterprises and Fortune 500 companies.